-Admissions Chart 1 Substitution of Matriculation-Level Course Requirements
+Admissions Chart 1 Substitution of High School-Level Course Requirements

-Admissions Chart 1 sets out the transferable postsecondary credit which will be substituted in cases where applicants do not present, for the programs to which applications are being made, the appropriate matriculation-level courses.
+Admissions Chart 1 sets out the transferable postsecondary credit which will be substituted in cases where applicants do not present, for the programs to which applications are being made, the appropriate High School-level courses.

-Grade 12 Courses Group A Group B Group C English 30 or English Language Arts 30-1 Language other than English 30/31/35 or English Language Arts 30-1 Social Studies 30 Applied Graphic Arts 35 Art 30 Art 31 Commercial Art 35 A, B, or C Communication Technology Advanced (5 credits) Dance 35 Drama 30 Music 30 (Choral, Instrumental or General (5 credits) Music 35 Music 35 Musical Theatre 35 Performing Arts 35 A, B, or C Pure Mathematics 30 Mathematics 31 Chemistry 30 Physics 30 Biology 30 Science 30 Number of Transferable Postsecondary Credits Group A Group B Group C English (★6) Language other than English (★6) Humanities or Social Sciences (★3) Fine Arts (★3) as 1-11 above Mathematics (Algebra) (★3) Mathematics (Calculus) (★3) Chemistry (★3) Physics (★3) Biology (includes Botany, Genetics, Microbiology, Zoology) (★3) Any Science course (★3)
+Grade 12 Courses Group A Group B Group C English Language Arts 30-1 30-level Language other than English Social Studies 30 or 30-1 Applied Graphic Arts 35 Art 30 Art 31 Commercial Art 35 A, B, or C Communication Technology Advanced (5 credits) Dance 35 Drama 30 Music 30 (Choral, Instrumental or General (5 credits) Music 35 Music 35 Musical Theatre 35 Performing Arts 35 A, B, or C 1.
+Pure Mathematics 30 2.
+Mathematics 31 3.
+Chemistry 30 4.
+Physics 30 5.
+Biology 30 6.
+Science 30 Number of Transferable Postsecondary Credits Group A Group B Group C English (★6) Language other than English (★3) Humanities or Social Sciences (★3) Fine Arts (★3) as 1-11 above Mathematics (Algebra) (★3) Mathematics (Calculus) (★3) Chemistry (★3) Physics (★3) Biology (includes Botany, Genetics, Microbiology, Zoology) (★3) Any Science course (★3)

-calculation until the minimum total of \star 24 is reached.
+calculation until the minimum total of $\star$ 24 is reached.
 Fall/Winter courses are considered Winter courses in these calculations.
-For applicants who have attempted less than \star 24 of transferable postsecondary work, the AGPA is based on all university or university transfer credits attempted.
+For applicants who have attempted less than $\star$ 24 of transferable postsecondary work, the AGPA is based on all university or university transfer credits attempted.